Five TTS engines, five different tradeoffs. Here’s a quick rundown:

 Engine 2: ElevenLabs (Best Quality + Voice Cloning)

-ElevenLabs is the gold standard for voice quality and the only API with reliable real-time voice cloning from a short audio sample.
+ElevenLabs is the best for voice quality and supports real-time voice cloning.

 from elevenlabs.client import ElevenLabs